IRPO: Boosting Image Restoration via Post-training GRPO: Introduction

+Pre-training followed by post-training has become a common recipe in generative tasks, including image generation~\cite{post-training-image,liang2025vton}, video generation~\cite{post-training-video2,post-training-video3,ji2025sonic}, and 3D generation~\cite{post-training-3d}.
+Post-training refines a pre-trained model with a smaller amount of selected data and reward signals~\cite{post-training-define}.
+In generative modeling, it often serves as an alignment phase~\cite{post-training-video}, moving the model from plausible outputs toward outputs that better match the target preference or instruction~\cite{post-training-gen2}.
+The progress of post-training in high-level tasks~\cite{post-training-gen} motivates a related question for low-level vision.
+Image restoration (IR) differs from generation: it must preserve physical fidelity while removing degradations and maintaining natural appearance~\cite{low-Perceptual,low-Perceptual2}.
+The key question is how to adapt post-training to IR, where paired supervision remains essential but the optimization signal should better handle hard cases and real-world degradations.

-Existing training strategies for low-level IR models can generally be categorized into three paradigms: \textbf{1) Single-stage training}: which trains a restoration network end-to-end using all data in one pass, directly mapping degraded inputs to clean outputs \cite{single}.
-Although simple and efficient, it often struggles to handle complex degradations due to limited representation adaptability. \textbf{2) Progressive training}: which is trained in multiple sequential stages \cite{MPRNet,Diff-Mamba}, typically moving from low-quality to high-quality restoration \cite{mirnet}.
-While this approach improves stability and can yield higher-quality results, it requires handcrafted curriculum scheduling and fine-tuning of intermediate objectives, making it harder to generalize. \textbf{3) Task-specific fine-tuning}: which further fine-tuned on a specific dataset, yielding high accuracy on the target domain \cite{apisr,video_fine,xu2023cross}.
-However, it requires large amounts of task-specific labeled data, incurs high computational cost for every new task, and sacrifices generalization across multiple degradation types.
-Overall, these training paradigms follow a deterministic supervision framework \cite{wu2025boosting} that hard-fits static objectives.
-Such rigid, hard-fitting approach is fundamentally misaligned with human perceptual preferences \cite{quality}, which limits the model's generalization and adaptability to real-world degradations.
+Existing training strategies for low-level IR models can be grouped into three types. \textbf{1) Single-stage training}: a restoration network is trained end-to-end on all data to map degraded inputs to clean outputs~\cite{single}.
+This strategy is simple, but it often has limited adaptation to complex degradations. \textbf{2) Progressive training}: the model is optimized through multiple stages~\cite{MPRNet,Diff-Mamba}, usually from coarse to fine restoration~\cite{mirnet}.
+This can improve stability, but it depends on handcrafted schedules and intermediate objectives. \textbf{3) Task-specific fine-tuning}: a broadly pre-trained model is adapted to one dataset or degradation type~\cite{apisr,video_fine,xu2023cross}.
+It can improve the target domain, but it requires extra labeled data and may reduce generalization across degradation types.
+Overall, these training paradigms follow a deterministic supervision framework~\cite{wu2025boosting} that strictly enforces static objectives.
+Such rigid, pixel-constrained approaches are prone to over-smoothing and weak adaptation to long-tail degradations~\cite{quality}, which limits their generalization to real-world conditions.